cklmercer/vue-events/README.md

     data() {
         return {
             eventData: {
-                // The data to pass along with tthe event }
+                // The data to pass along with the event }
         }
     },